top of page

 1. Give Yourself a Little Extra Local Travel Time

 The Biltmore Estate, a historic museum, is definitely worth visiting.
-We spent an entire day there, and still didn’t see it all.
+We spent an entire day there and still didn’t see it all.

-Likewise, we tried to make an online reservation at the Biltmore’s Stable Inn for lunch, but the website said no tables were available from 11:30am to 4:00pm.
-Hoping the restaurant could squeeze us in, I again called and learned that the restaurant simply doesn’t take reservations anymore; the website was out of date.
+Likewise, we tried to make an online reservation at the Biltmore’s Stable Café for lunch, but the website said no tables were available from 11:30am to 4:00pm.
+Hoping the restaurant could squeeze us in, I again called and learned that the restaurant simply didn’t take reservations anymore; the website was out of date.
 I was assured we’d have no problem getting a table, which turned out to be true.
 Had I relied only on the website we probably wouldn't even have tried to go to the restaurant.

 The Biltmore’s telephone number is 800 411 3812.